 Virtual Platform RTMs (informative)

-The of the VM, since it is software, must itself be measured.
-One method for this is to have the vPlatform Manager, which itself is measured into the pTPM PCRsplace the measurements in the “static” PCRs.
-In this case
+The RTM of the VM, since it is implemented in software, must itself be measured.
+One method for this is to have the vPlatform Manager, which itself is measured into the pTPM PCRs, place the measurements in the “static” vPCRs.
+In this case, the measurements will follow the PC client specification [14], just produced by the Manager,

-A second way of doing this measurement allows the BIOS to the CRTMwould in a, the CRTM would not measure itself, but rather be measured by the anager.
+A second way of doing this measurement allows the vBIOS to act as the vCRTM, just as the regular BIOS does would in a physical platform, wth one exception: the vCRTM would not measure itself, but rather be measured by the vPlatform Manager, which would place the vCRTM measurement in vPCR 0 before the vBIOS starts.
 This provides the same security as immutability would in the CRTM of a physical machine BIOS.

 A third way of doing this measurement is to have the VMM or another service (which must itself be measured into the pTPM or vTPM) take a hash of the VM state before it boots, and store this in a vTPM PCR.
 Since vTPMs may contain more than 24 PCRs, a higher PCR not mistakable for any pTPM PCR is the recommended choice.
+If you take this approach, it is important to extend vPCRs 0-5 with a cap value, so that malware cannot extend them with deceptive ‘boot’ values.
 Note that if a Virtual Platform consists of multiple VMs, the same component may measure them all at boot; here, the VMM or trusted service is acting as the vRTM, but the chain of trust effectively branches, and it is even possible that each VM in the Virtual Platform may have its own chain of trust recorded in separate vTPM PCRs.

 These methods can also be combined; for example, by having the main guest VM perform a “normal” boot from vBIOS up filling in the low vPCRs, augmented with a boot-time image measurement in a high vPCR, while helper VMs simply have their boot-time image measurements taken by the VMM and stored in separate high vPCRs.